 Ports to other ANSI Common Lisps should be straightforward and are welcome; please post a message on the Maxima mailing list if you are interested in working on a port.

-SBCL is a fork of CMUCL which differs in some minor details, but most notably, it is simpler to rebuild SBCL than CMUCL.
-There are SBCL implementations for Linux, several *BSD systems, Solaris, Mac OS X and MS Windows.
+Steel Bank Common Lisp (SBCL), is a fork of CMUCL which differs in some minor details, but most notably, it is simpler to rebuild SBCL than CMUCL.
+There are SBCL implementations for Linux, several BSD systems, Solaris, Mac OS X and MS Windows.

 rmaxima is recommended for use with SBCL.